 See and do in Nice

-Expats thinking of a move to Nice will be pleased to know that there is an abundance of sights and activities to keep busy with in this French city.
-From sprawling gardens and bustling promenades to fantastic art galleries and imposing cathedrals, there is plenty to see and do in 'Nice la Belle'.
+There is an abundance of sights and activities to see and do in Nice.
+From sprawling gardens and bustling promenades to fantastic art galleries and imposing cathedrals, there is plenty to explore in ‘Nice la Belle’.

 Parc de la Colline du Château (Castle Hill Park)